sunidhi174/datascience/_posts/2019-01-28-Intro-toJulia-p1.md

 ---
-title: Freezing Cycle of Lake Mendota
+title: Julia In A Nutshell
-tags: [Visualization]
+tags: [tutorial]
 header:
 excerpt: "A gentle introduction to Julia Language"
 ---
 ---

-# Julia In A Nutshell

 The official website states following about the Julia lang: